Teaching the writing process? I model the entire concept for my students.

 - Multiple other graphic organizers

-I’m a big “bulleted list” person: For cookies, I would consider all of the different kinds (sugar, chocolate, sour cream, snickerdoodle), the ingredients, the seasons and holidays, the calories, all of it!
-I know that I won’t write about that many topics, but I want to show students that my paper and thought process benefits when I took time to articulate and brainstorm everything about the topic.
+My go-to is a “bulleted list” person: For cookies, we list the different kinds (sugar, chocolate, sour cream, snickerdoodle), the ingredients, the seasons and holidays, the calories, connections to family—all of it!
+Sure, we won’t write about that many topics, but together, young writers witness the thought process and the time to articulate and brainstorm everything about the topic.

-Looking for more writing process activities?
+Looking for more ideas for teaching the writing process?
 This blog post deals with brainstorming and prewriting.

 2. Drafting methods:

-Students have even seen me change my mind about a topic and start over, have seen my excitement when I am onto a great idea, and have seen my thought process as I pre-write.
+Students have even seen me change my mind about a topic and start over, excitement when I am onto a great idea, and thought process as I pre-write.
+If I feel writer’s block, I’m honest with them.

 This part of teaching the writing process shows them that no rough draft is perfect, it is a working draft.
-Mine has mistakes and I am open for discussing spots to improve.
-This also provides students an opportunity for practicing giving and receiving constructive feedback.
+Mine has mistakes and I encourage my class to offer suggestions.
+This also provides students an opportunity for practicing giving and receiving constructive feedback, important parts of writing instruction.

-With cookies, I verbalize my process for narrowing down the draft for my topic.
-I could write a book on the history of cookies, how to bake cookies, holiday cookies, and more.
-Instead, I decide to write about different types of cookies.
-Each type of cookie will be a body paragraph.
+With the cookie activity, I verbalize my process for narrowing down the draft for my topic.
+We could write a book on the history of cookies, how to bake cookies, holiday cookies, and more.
+Instead, writing about different types of cookies provides a narrow topic.
+Each type of cookie will be a body paragraph, leading to clarity, especially in the topic sentence.

 3. Revising methods:

-When I begin to revise, I often head back to my prewriting to be sure that I can’t better organize the paper.
+During revision, I often head back to my prewriting to be sure that I can’t better organize the paper.
 Sometimes I missed a point that I now see the perfect spot to insert.
-It also gives me an opportunity to reflect on what I want the overall message of the paper to be, and to see if I am hitting that mark.
-Then I type my paper, and yep, I sit right beside my students and type with them.
+As I am teaching the writing process and its revision methods, I also have an opportunity to reflect on what I want the overall message of the paper to be, and to see if I am hitting that mark.
+(Verbalize these ideas in front of students.)

-As I write about cookies, I might become frustrated.
-If I choose to write an informative paper for modeling, I show students how I naturally include first person.
-To delete and edit that, I model for students how to rearrange cookie sentences to make them formal.
+As I write about cookies, different genres have different requirements that we should fix during revision.
+If I choose to write an informative paper for modeling, I show students how I naturally included first person.
+To delete and edit that, I model for students how to rearrange sentences to make them formal.

 Looking for more writing process activities?
 This blog post is entirely dedicated to making student revising meaningful.